Lego 20 mm double sided holder

 Good result can be achieved with 0.2 mm extrusion width and 0.3 mm layer height.
 Alhough we haven't tried smalled extrusion width, it may help to make the piece smoother.
 Anything thicker than 0.2 mm will probably be useless.

-Lego 20 mm double sided holder by CryoFather is licensed under the Attribution - Non-Commercial - Share Alike license.
+Lego 20 mm double sided holder by CryoFather is licensed under the Creative Commons - Attribution - Non-Commercial - Share Alike license.

-We're sure CryoFather would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure CryoFather would love to see what you've printed.
+Please document your print and share a Make with the community.